-At inception, RES was a special projects team within the Sir Robert McAlpine group, a British family owned firm with over 145 years' experience in construction and engineering.
+At inception, RES was a special projects team within the Sir Robert McAlpine group, a British family owned firm with over 150 years' experience in construction and engineering.
 It grew to become a subsidiary and is now an entity under common control.

-RES has been at the forefront of renewable energy development for over 35 years.
-Since incorporation in 1981, RES has developed and/or constructed more than 297 individual wind farms, solar PV parks and energy storage projects around the world with a combined capacity of more than 16GW.
+RES has been at the forefront of renewable energy development for nearly 40 years.
+Since incorporation in 1981, RES has developed and/or constructed more than 300 individual wind farms, solar PV parks and energy storage projects around the world with a combined capacity of more than 19GW.
 In 1992, as part of the Wind Resources consortium, RES developed and built its first wind farm, Carland Cross near Newquay in Cornwall.
 This was a significant milestone not only for RES but for the future of renewable energy in the UK as at the time it was only the second grid-connected wind farm to be completed in the UK.
 The project, originally consisting of 15 Vestas turbines with a 6 MW total capacity, has recently been repowered and remains active.

 Success in the UK enabled RES to expand successfully into new markets.
 One of the first such expansions was into North America where in 2001, RES built in Texas what was then the world's largest wind farm, the 278 MW King Mountain project.
-RES' subsequent expansion in Europe included a significant number of projects in France and Sweden, two countries where RES has now developed and/or built a total in excess of 52 wind farms with generating capacity over 1200 MW.
+RES' subsequent expansion in Europe included a significant number of projects in France and Sweden, two countries where RES has now developed and/or built a total in excess of 60 wind farms with generating capacity over 2.2 GW.

-RES has successfully developed wind farms in other jurisdictions, including Turkey and Australia, most recently with the construction of Phase 1 of Murra Warra Wind Farm in Australia, which, when both phases are complete, will have a nameplate capacity of 429 MW and will become one of the largest wind farms in the Southern hemisphere.
+RES has successfully developed wind farms in other jurisdictions, including Turkey and Australia, most recently with the construction of Phase 2 of Murra Warra Wind Farm in Australia, which, when both phases are complete, will have a nameplate capacity of 429 MW and will become one of the largest wind farms in the Southern hemisphere.

-RES has diversified from wind into solar PV, a technology made competitive with the significant fall in the cost of PV panels over the last decade.
 RES has a portfolio of PV projects in development across the world and has a significant third party PV construction business in North America.
 In addition to the 5 MW Puits Castan PV Solar Park in Southern France which was acquired by the Company as part of the Initial Portfolio, in 2015 the Company acquired the 7.2 MW Four Burrows Solar Park in the UK from RES.
-Since 2010, RES has been active in Energy Storage and is now recognised as one of the world's leading energy storage system integrators, with a global portfolio of projects constructed or under contract of 299.5MW.
+Since 2010, RES has been active in Energy Storage and is now recognised as one of the world's leading energy storage system integrators, with a global portfolio of projects constructed or under contract of 348 MW

-In the UK, RES (via its RES Offshore division) has participated in all three of the Crown Estates' development rounds, obtaining consents for, and supporting the construction of, over 350 MW.
-In 2012 RES, together with its consortium partners, won a competitive tender for the exclusive right to develop the 500 MW St Brieuc project off the north west coast of France.
+In the UK, RES (via its RES Offshore division) has participated in all three of the Crown Estates' development rounds, obtaining consents for, and supporting the construction of, over 450 MW.
+In 2012 RES, together with its consortium partners, won a competitive tender for the exclusive right to develop the 496 MW St Brieuc project off the north west coast of France.
+More recently, RES has been offering O&M services to OFTO's (Offshore Transmission Owners) as well as supplying Balance of Plant services to the offshore market.

-RES's global headcount totals over 2,000 staff across four continents with its head office in the UK and operations in 10 countries.
+RES's global headcount totals over 3,000 staff.
+RES are headquartered in the UK and are active in ten countries, across four continents.